-This visa allows people to transit in South Korea for a limited time without the visa.
+This visa allows people to transit to South Korea for a limited time without the visa.
 These people can stop in South Korea for a while on the way to the third country.
 Citizens of some countries are allowed to transit to South Korea without a visa.

 In this article, we will discuss the details of this visa, its requirements, and how to apply it.
 We will also state what countries citizens can use Tourist/Transit visa (B-2-1) for transit in South Korea.